History of Gloucestershire: Politics

 Bristol was made a county in 1373, and in 1483 Richard III created Gloucester as an independent county, adding to it the hundreds of Dudston and Kings Barton.
 The latter were reunited to Gloucestershire in 1673, but the cities of Bristol and Gloucester continued to rank as independent counties, with separate jurisdiction, county rate and assizes.
 The chief officer of the Forest of Dean was the warden, who was generally also constable of St Briavel Castle.
 The first justice-seat for the forest was held at Gloucester Castle in 1282, the last in 1635.

-Gloucestershire was first represented in parliament in 1290, when it returned two members.
+Gloucestershire was first represented in Parliament in 1290, when it returned two members.
 Bristol and Gloucester acquired representation in 1295, Cirencester in 1572 and Tewkesbury in 1620.
-Under the Reform Act of 1832 the county returned four members in two divisions; Bristol, Gloucester, Cirencester, Stroud and Tewkesbury returned two members each, and Cheltenham returned one member.
-The act of 1868 reduced the representation of Cirencester and Tewkesbury to one member each.
+Under the Reform Act 1832 the county returned four members in two divisions; Bristol, Gloucester, Cirencester, Stroud and Tewkesbury returned two members each, and Cheltenham returned one member.
+The act of Parliament of 1868 reduced the representation of Cirencester and Tewkesbury to one member each.